aGalhoz/SeCOMRI/README.md

 # SeCOMRI

-This repository contains a demo data file and R scripts used to reproduce the static and timeline trajectory analysis of patients and staff members.
+In this repository you can find demo data files and R scripts to reproduce
+* static and spatio-temporal trajectory analyses of SARS-CoV-2-infected patients and staff members
+* comparison of patient mobility between positive and non-positive COVID-19 patients